 Jan fought a tough battle for six years, and especially the last year, against the rare neurological disorder Multiple Systems Atrophy (MSA).
 Even though she was physically and emotionally challenged by the disorder, she was brave and courageous and never lost her faith in the Lord relying on his strength through her journey.
 Our loving and devoted sister, wife, mother, and grandmother passed away peacefully to be with her Savior and Lord Jesus on Sunday, Jan.
 17, 2016 at her home surrounded by her family.
 While we miss her every day, we know that her story and her brain and tissue donation to research will help find a cure for those that are currently fighting this courageous battle.

 A mushroom walked into a bar and asked the tomato out on a date.
 When the tomato said no, the mushroom said, “Why not, I’m a fungi?”
 And Kurt Williams has about a hundred more jokes just as funny as that one!
 Kurt is a husband, father of five and grandfather of eleven.
 He has run more than a dozen half marathons, marathons and triathlons and loves hiking, water skiing and hunting.
-Three and a half years ago he was diagnosed with Multiple System Atrophy and has lost the ability to participate in these activities.
-Now he holds his grandchildren and lets them have rides with him in his wheelchair and spends time reading scriptures, good books and watching TV reruns.
-He continues to be the world’s best listener as he patiently endures this debilitating disease.
-As his family we are grateful for his smiles and his faith in Jesus Christ and a loving Heavenly Father.
+Kurt fought MSA with a smile and gratitude.
+Despite the debilitating effects of MSA, he still found ways to serve and love all those he came in contact with.
+He lost the battle with Multiple System Atrophy on August 21, 2020 and his family misses him everyday.
+He lived and loved others in a pure and Christlike way.

 Our sister Keleigh died of Multiple System Atrophy at age 53, exactly 6 years after her first symptoms appeared.
 She was a beloved sister, daughter, aunt, teacher, and animal lover.
 Her love for animals led her to the field of Biology, which she loved to share with her students and all of her nieces and nephews.
 She taught at Eagle High School, Mountain View High School, Centennial High School, Bishop Kelly High School and finally, Capital High School.
 She received many honors and awards for her teaching, including the Siemens Foundation Advanced Placement Teacher of the Year award and the Presidential Award for Excellence in Teaching Mathematics and Science.
 Keleigh first noticed symptoms in the summer of 2007.
 Her hands had begun to shake and she was dropping things.
 Her doctors diagnosed her with Parkinson’s disease and she went through many tests and procedures to try and help control her symptoms to no avail.
 While she accepted that Parkinson’s was a horrible disease, she believed it was something she could live with for a long time.
 Her diagnosis of MSA was not confirmed until after her death in July of 2013.
 While we miss her every day, her legacy lives on in her students and family that were influenced by her joy and unconditional love of every thing living.